 Do you ever wonder why you are here?
 Or whether God really cares about you?
 Jesus once said that God cared for the wild flowers and the tiniest sparrows, and we should not doubt that he cared for us!
 Feel your pulse-life is running through you.
 Life is a gift of God.
 Look at your fingertips-no-one else's fingerprint is the same as yours.
 You are here because God made you, in his own image, a unique human being.
 He knows you and loves you and is always with you-remember that when you leave this Kirkyard today and let it colour your life.
-Jesus said that he came to earth to give us life in all its fullness-that life can be ours now.
+You are loved, and will always be loved.
 You might like to use this prayer, or use your own words:

-Thank you, God, for the precious gift of life and for your love for me.
-Lead me into the full life you have planned for me here on earth and onward into heaven.
+Thank you, God, for the precious gift of life.
+Thank you, Father, for your love for me.
+I pray that anyone needing love in their lives would know that you are with them always.
 "How great is the love the Father has lavished on us, that we should be called children of God!
-And that is what we are!" (found in the Bible in the First Letter of John Chapter 3, verse 1) Now walk along the back of the church and turn left at the end to find Stations 5 and 6
+And that is what we are!" (found in the Bible in the First Letter of John Chapter 3, verse 1) Now walk along the back of the church and find Station 5 on the bench to the right

 One of the most powerful things we can do for others is to pray.
 If you are unable to help others in practical ways, you can support them in a very real way by praying for them.
 Prayer is talking to God, and you can do it anywhere.
-Take a few moments now as you sit and read this to pray for whoever or whatever concerns you at this time.
-When the Peace Pathway is no longer in the Kirkyard the prayer bench on your right is always there if you feel it helps to have a special place.
+Take a few moments now as you sit and read this to pray for whoever or whatever concerns you at this time, and to give thanks for the people and things you really cherish.
+When the Peace Pathway is no longer in the Kirkyard this bench is still designated as a prayer bench.
+It is always there if you feel it helps to have a special place.
 If prayer isn't a normal part of your life, do pick up a Try Praying booklet from the Offering House at the gate to the Kirkyard, or from the leaflet boxes on the railings across the road.
-And when you leave this peaceful place, remember to continue to bring your concerns to God in prayer at any time and in any place: he loves to hear from each one of us and to know that we care about each other and our world.
+And when you leave this peaceful place, remember to continue to bring your thanks and concerns to God in prayer at any time and in any place: he loves to hear from each one of us and to know that we care about each other and our world.
 A suggestion for a prayer:

-Lord, I give thanks for those who brighten my life with love I bring before you those who need your love and care especially at this time "Dear friends, let us love one another, for love comes from God." (found in the Bible in John's First Letter Chapter 4, verse 7) Station 6 is at the other side of the church tower
+Lord, I give thanks for those who brighten my life with love I bring before you those who need your love and care especially at this time "Dear friends, let us love one another, for love comes from God." (found in the Bible in John's First Letter Chapter 4, verse 7) Station 6 is just before you reach the church tower